CSCfi/Kielipankki-utilities/docs/howto_request_pid.md

 Commit your changes and add a short comment about what you have done.

-Run the PID-Generator under 'Registeröinti'.
+Run the PID-Generator under 'Rekisteröinti'.
 You will get a message created by the script, where you can find the words 'REGISTER OK' and 'update finished'.

 NOTE: Your changes and additions will come into effect only the following day!